Quickstart

 Never put an sk_ key in browser code, mobile apps, or public repositories.
 The browser should only receive a checkout session id or hosted URL from your backend.

 From your backend, mint a session with the amount in minor units.
-The response includes checkoutSessionId, hosted_url, and embed_url.
+The checkout SDK keeps your secret key server-side and normalizes the API response into checkoutSessionId, hostedUrl, and embedUrl.

 Backend route